Capacitor types: Film capacitors

 Film capacitors or plastic film capacitors are non-polarized capacitors with an insulating plastic film as the dielectric.
 The dielectric films are drawn to a thin layer, provided with metallic electrodes and wound into a cylindrical winding.
 The electrodes of film capacitors may be metallized aluminum or zinc, applied on one or both sides of the plastic film, resulting in metallized film capacitors or a separate metallic foil overlying the film, called film/foil capacitors.

 Metallized film capacitors offer self-healing properties.
 Dielectric breakdowns or shorts between the electrodes do not destroy the component.
 The metallized construction makes it possible to produce wound capacitors with larger capacitance values (up to 100 μF and larger) in smaller cases than within film/foil construction.

 Film/foil capacitors or metal foil capacitors use two plastic films as the dielectric.
 Each film is covered with a thin metal foil, mostly aluminium, to form the electrodes.
 The advantage of this construction is the ease of connecting the metal foil electrodes, along with an excellent current pulse strength.

 A key advantage of every film capacitor's internal construction is direct contact to the electrodes on both ends of the winding.
-This contact keeps all current paths very short.
+This contact keeps all current paths short.
 The design behaves like a large number of individual capacitors connected in parallel, thus reducing the internal ohmic losses (equivalent series resistance or ESR) and equivalent series inductance (ESL).
-The inherent geometry of film capacitor structure results in low ohmic losses and a low parasitic inductance, which makes them suitable for applications with high surge currents (snubbers) and for AC power applications, or for applications at higher frequencies.
+The inherent geometry of film capacitor structure results in low ohmic losses and a low parasitic inductance, which makes them suitable for applications with high surge currents (snubbers) and for AC power applications or for applications at higher frequencies.

 The plastic films used as the dielectric for film capacitors are polypropylene (PP), polyester (PET), polyphenylene sulfide (PPS), polyethylene naphthalate (PEN), and polytetrafluoroethylene (PTFE).
 Polypropylene has a market share of about 50% and polyester with about 40% are the most used film materials.
-The other 10% use all the other materials, including PPS and paper with roughly 3% each.
+The other 10% use the other materials, including PPS and paper, with roughly 3% each.